Saiko15/evaluate-nwes-nlp-udacity/README.md

 Once you are hooked up to the Aylien API, you are most of the way there!
 Along with making sure you are following all the requirements in the project rubric in the classroom, here are a few other steps to make sure you take.

 - Parse the response body to dynamically fill content on the page.
 - Test that the server and form submission work, making sure to also handle error responses if the user input does not match API requirements.
 - Go back to the web pack config and add the setup for service workers.
 - Test that the site is now available even when you stop your local server

 ## Deploying

 A great step to take with your finished project would be to deploy it!
 Unfortunately its a bit out of scope for me to explain too much about how to do that here, but checkout [Netlify](https://www.netlify.com/) or [Heroku](https://www.heroku.com/) for some really intuitive free hosting options.

+# Udacity Project

+## Project Architecture

+### Architecture

+Project should have a structure like the one in the lessons.
+All files shown must be present and the app must successfully render a home page when started via an npm command like ‘npm run start’

+Other requirements:

+the Readme file should have non-default text in it that is specific to this project.
+Doesn’t have to be thorough but should have some basic info.
+Bonus if correct markdown is used

+the git ignore file must contain both the node_modules and dist folders at minimum.
+Other files can be included.

+### Configs

+Both webpack config files must be present and should be set up similar to the course for development and production.

+A build script must run successfully with no errors and generate a dist folder.
+Bonus if they customized their npm build scripts.

+Students should also have a working dev mode, check that webpack dev server is set up and that they have an npm script that starts the server

+### Content

+Only one html file is required, but it must be at src/views/ or src/html.
+Must contain valid semantic html

+There will be a minimum of 2 javascript files in the src/js folder.
+All files in the js folder must be found by webpack.

+There must be a styles or scss folder.
+The project provides a base file, but the header, footer, form, and main files should be added to by the student, similar to the course.

+## Functionality

+### API

+The app should make a successful call to the api on form submission.
+If this is successful, the api keys and response handling were done correctly.
+You can check that the api keys are found in server.js or a similar node file.
+It is not acceptable for an api key to be set in a client facing file (like index.js)

+Information from the api response must show up in the view.
+It is not enough for the response to be logged to the console or saved in js, etc..

+## Offline Functionality

+The project must have set up service workers in webpack.

+## Testing

+Check that the project has Jest installed, that there is an npm script to run Jest, and that the tests all pass.
+Every src/js file should have at least one test.

+## Interactions

+The page built can be very simple, but should include:

+A single field form that uses the correct html tags and structure.
+There should be some attempt to validate the form input.
+Bonus points if you use regex to correctly check for a URL and give back helpful error messages.